navigation bar

 Liveries, outfitters and shuttle services

 Caddo River Camping & Canoe Rental (1-888-300-8452), located at 26 Highway 8 East and the Caddo River in Glenwood, Arkansas, offers canoe and kayak rentals, shuttles and other services on the banks of the Caddo River.
-There are several other commercial outfitters offering rentals, shuttles and/or river information for this reach of the Caddo River.
+There is at least one other commercial outfitter offering rentals, shuttles and/or river information for this reach of the Caddo River.

 Reviewer's comments